-Although Harry is 25 years old, supplying the replacement tank was no problem for LongRanger, who produce tanks for virtually every 4WD in the market.
+Although Harry is a 1993 model, supplying the replacement tank was no problem for LongRanger, who produce tanks for virtually every 4WD in the market.

 The replacement re-used the original fuel pick-up and gauge float and sender, and fitted snugly into place.

 The kit came with all the hoses, fasteners and clamps necessary to complete the job.

 The refit took around four hours and the service was typical of what we’ve become used to at LongRanger (Newcastle NSW).
 We’ve had LongRangers in all our OTA bush expedition vehicles.